ErikKalkoken/www-0-cal-net/howto/onboarding.md

 Same Great Taste is offering a set of IT services to our members and friends including a secure Discord server, a secure Teamspeak server and web apps.

-To use our IT services you first need to register your main character on a secure website called **Alliance Auth** and complete the onboarding process.
-After that you get roles on all our IT services (e.g. Discord, Teamspeak) and access to our alliance apps (e.g. to request blue standing for your characters).
+To use our IT services you first need to register your main character on a secure website called **RABIS Auth** and complete the onboarding process.
+After that you get roles on all our IT services (e.g. Discord, Teamspeak) and access to our apps (e.g. to request blue standing for your characters).

-This page provides you a step-by-step instructions on how to connect to our alliance services for the first time.
+This page provides you a step-by-step instructions on how to connect to our IT services for the first time.

 Please note that you have to go through these steps only one time.
 Once completed you can login to all services directly.

-## Connect to Alliance Auth
+## Connect to RABIS Auth

-Alliance Auth is our central website for registering your characters and connecting to other alliance services.
+RABIS Auth is our central website for registering your characters and connecting to our IT services.
 Please make sure to complete this part before you try connecting to any of our other services.

-Please follow these steps to connect to Alliance Auth:
+Please follow these steps to connect to RABIS Auth:

 ### Login with your Eve account
 {:.no_toc}